h-terao/Alopex/README.md

 # Alopex

-Alopex is a small library that accelerates prototyping of deep learning projects with JAX. *Currently, Alopex is in alpha version and API will be changed in the future.*
+Alopex is a small library that accelerates prototyping of deep learning projects with JAX.
+Some features are inspired by other awesome libraies. **Currently, Alopex is in alpha version and API will be changed in the future.**

 ## Installation